Australian Age of Dinosaurs: Researchers

-Dr Alex Cook
+Dr. Alex Cook

-As former Curator of Invertebrate Palaeontology and Senior Curator of Geosciences at the Queensland Museum, Alex Cook is a widely published researcher who is recognised for his work on invertebrate faunas of the Great Artesian Basin and the Palaeozoic of north Queensland.
-Cook has been Honorary Curator of the AAOD Museum Collection since 2004 and continues a strong association with the Museum through the acquisition and curation of fossils representing Australia's major evolutionary sequences in preparation for public exhibition.
-In 2018, the Museum's second publication Geology of Outback Queensland written by Cook was published.
+As former curator of Invertebrate Palaeontology and Senior Curator of Geosciences at the Queensland Museum, Alex Cook is a widely published researcher who is recognized for his work on invertebrate faunas of the Great Artesian Basin and the Palaeozoic of north Queensland.
+Cook has been Honorary Curator of the AAOD Museum Collection since 2004 and continues a strong association with the museum through the acquisition and curation of fossils representing Australia's major evolutionary sequences in preparation for public exhibition.
+In 2018, the museum's second publication, Geology of Outback Queensland, written by Cook, was published.

-Dr Scott Hocknull
+Dr. Scott Hocknull

 Scott Hocknull is Senior Curator of Vertebrate Palaeontology at the Queensland Museum.
-He was first author on a paper published by PLoS One in 2009 that named three new Australian dinosaur species from the Winton Formation including Diamantinasaurus matildae, Australovenator wintonensis and Wintonotitan wattsi.
-Hocknull is currently spearheading ground-breaking research into Dinosaur Stampede National Monument at Lark Quarry near Winton.
+He was the first author on a paper published by PLoS One in 2009 that named three new Australian dinosaur species from the Winton Formation, including Diamantinasaurus matildae, Australovenator wintonensis, and Wintonotitan wattsi.
+Hocknull is currently spearheading ground-breaking research into the Dinosaur Stampede National Monument at Lark Quarry near Winton.

-Dr Benjamin Kear
+Dr. Benjamin Kear

-Benjamin Kear is an assistant professor and docent in Historical Geology and Palaeontology at Uppsala University in Sweden.
+Benjamin Kear is an assistant professor and docent in historical geology and palaeontology at Uppsala University in Sweden.
 He is carrying out an initial descriptive survey of marine fossils in the AAOD Collection recovered from the uppermost Mackunda Formation near Winton.
-These specimens which include marine reptiles, turtles and fish were recovered in close proximity to Winton Formation dinosaur bones on Belmont Station.
+These specimens, which include marine reptiles, turtles, and fish, were recovered in close proximity to Winton Formation dinosaur bones on Belmont Station.
 Kear's research will ascertain what taxa are present in the assemblage and enable him to compile a taxonomic list for a quantitative survey of marine vertebrate biodiversity across the Aptian-Cenomanian within the Eromanga Basin.

-Dr Ada Klinkhamer
+Dr. Ada Klinkhamer

 In August 2017, Ada Klinkhamer completed a PhD on sauropod appendicular musculature and biomechanics, with a focus on Diamantinasaurus matildae from the Australian Age of Dinosaurs Museum.
 To date, she has had two papers from her dissertation published, both of which involve Diamantinasaurus matildae.